juliengatineau/projet_8_image_segmentation_frontend/README.md

 Frontend interface of the API

-Allow to select from a selection of images and display results
+Allow to choose from a selection of images and display results